TanStack/router/docs/src/pages/docs/api.md

 ### SSR

-Server-side rendering is easy with react-location.
+If you at all serious about SSR Routing, you should probably use a framework like [Remix](https://remix.run) or [Next.js](https://nextjs.org).

+However, if you truly desire to fudge around with SSR in React Location, you can.
 Use `createMemoryHistory` and `ReactLocation` to mock your app into a specific state for SSR:

 ```tsx
 import {